geometryzen/davinci-eight/README.md

 The documentation is evolving rapidly due to transitioning to a new system of TypeScript documentation generation.
 In particular, you may see the word `default` frequently.
 This is because the EIGHT code uses default exports.
-In many cases we have reluctantly replaced default exports with named exports to improve the documentation.
 Just click through the `default` links to get past them.
-Please bear with us!
-It will be worth it!

 ## License
 Copyright (c) 2014-2016 David Holmes